Self-care for parents

 Often as parents, all your focus and attention can go on making sure your young people are alright.
 Understandably, they are your first priority.
 But with this focus, it can be easy to lose sight of your own self-care needs.

 Looking after your own mental health tends to come last on the long list of things to do.
 While this is understandable, it isn’t sustainable or useful in the long run.
-In order to be able to support young people effectively, parents need to be in a good place themselves.
+To be able to support young people effectively, parents need to be in a good place themselves.

 Lockdown has been very tough due to Covid-19.
 As restrictions ease, self-care really needs to be part of your weekly routine.